How Much Are You Worth? Pricing as a Freelance Composer

 Working for Free?

-Working for free when you are starting out is a way to get work and generate contacts.
-It can also be dangerous, as you become known as the person who will do things for free.
+Working for free when you are starting out is a way to get work, create a showreel and generate contacts.
+But there is also the risk that you become known as the person who will do things for free.

-People will generally exploit that for as long as they can.
-And then when they have a budget, they’ll go to the person that they couldn’t previously afford.
-Unless of course you have blown them away, and going elsewhere is unthinkable.
+People will generally exploit free labour for as long as they can.
+And Christian Henson reckons that when they have a budget, they’ll go to the person that they couldn’t previously afford.

-For that reason, if you’re starting out, I think it’s good practice to take a hit on the first few jobs in order to get the experience.
+For that reason, I think it’s good practice to take a hit on the first few jobs in order to get the experience.
 Those credits will give you the credibility you need to charge more for subsequent jobs.

 I priced low to begin with and I always went above and beyond.
-Then once I had proven myself and developed a relationship, I increased my rate.
+Then once I had proven myself and developed a relationship, I increased my rate, which is not always easy to do.

-If someone values your work then they shouldn’t have a problem with this.
+If someone values you and your work then they shouldn’t have a problem with paying you fairly.
 If they do have a problem with it, then you need to ask whether you want to work with a client like that.

-I’m conscious that up to now I’ve not offered any real concrete steps to follow when pricing as a freelancer.
+I’m conscious that up to now I’ve not offered any real concrete steps to follow when pricing as a freelance composer or music producer.
 I’m intentionally avoiding this as there are no hard and fast rules.
 All I can offer is my own approach.

 I tend to price the project, rather than using a day rate.
 However, I use a day rate as a metric to gauge whether or not I’m earning what I feel I’m worth.
 So if it will take me one day and I think I’m worth £500 per day, the project costs £500.